Setup

 If you're unsure about the location of a file, you can also look at the end of this section, which contains the file tree you should have after the setup is completed.

-Removing Unneccessary Code
+Removing Unnecessary Code

-Change the file app/layout.tsx
+Change the file layout.tsx

 to look like this: